spookylukey/django-htmx-patterns/separate_partials.rst

 Separate partial templates
 ==========================

-Often when using HTMX, you will want responses to HTMX requests to be “partial templates” i.e. HTML fragments from a large page.
+Often when using htmx, you will want responses to htmx requests to be “partial templates” i.e. HTML fragments from a large page.
 The simplest way to do this in Django is to: